-What is Spark Plug?
+What is Spark Plug Wires?

 Spark plug wires are the thick cables that bring spark from the distributor cap to the spark plugs.